-- There are three proposals scheduled to be voted on at the meeting: - Election of nine (9) directors to each serve for a one-year term and until the director's successor has been duly elected and qualified (Proposal One). - Approval of our Amended and Restated 2003 Equity Incentive Plan (Proposal Two). - Ratification of the appointment of the firm of Ernst & Young LLP as Tempur-Pedic International's independent auditors for the year ending December 31, 2008 (Proposal Three).
+- A: There are three proposals scheduled to be voted on at the meeting: - Election of ten (10) directors to each serve for a one-year term and until the director's successor has been duly elected and qualified (Proposal One). - · Approval of the First Amendment to our Amended and Restated 2003 Equity Incentive Plan (Proposal Two). - · Ratification of the appointment of the firm of Ernst & Young LLP as Tempur-Pedic International's independent auditors for the year ending December 31, 2009 (Proposal Three).

-Q: What are the voting requirement to approve the proposals?
+Q: What is the voting requirement to approve the proposal?

-A: In Proposal One for the election of directors, those nine nominees who receive the highest number of affirmative "FOR" votes of the shares present or represented and entitled to vote at the meeting will be elected.
+A: In Proposal One for the election of directors, those ten nominees who receive the highest number of affirmative "FOR" votes of the shares present or represented and entitled to vote at the meeting will be elected.
 Proposals Two and Three require the affirmative "FOR" vote of a majority of the shares of common stock present or represented and entitled to vote at the Annual Meeting.